Keep yourself and your information safe: avoiding potential scams

 Scammers are always finding new ways to try to trick our customers, from knocking on their doors to try to gain entry to homes, to sending emails pretending to be a representative from BC Hydro.
 It's important to protect yourself and your personal information, which is why we're outlining the scams we're aware of, and how you can avoid them.

-How the text and email scams work
+- Text and email scams

 There are several different ways fraudsters use text message or email phishing to collect money or information.
 These include tactics like: